 - Track your application online.
 Once a decision on a nomination application has been made it will be reflected on the Immigration SA application page.

-- If you are approved for state nomination, you'll receive an email from Department of Immigration and Border Protection (DIBP) inviting you to apply for your visa.
+- If you are approved for state nomination, you'll receive an email from the Department of Home Affairs inviting you to apply for your visa.

 If you have submitted multiple applications for state nomination, these will be processed in date order.
 You can contact Immigration SA to withdraw applications you no longer want processed.
 Please email email@example.com to advise which applications you wish to withdraw.
 Any application fees paid are not refundable.